1. Do we require Council Approval for all our building work?

 A fire safety schedule is only applicable if any of the above occurred after 1988.

-The fire safety certificate is a certificate stating that the fire safety measures within the building are capable of performing to the standard defined by the fire safety schedule.
-The fire safety certificate is issued at the completion of building works involving the fire safety measure and is required before an occupation certificate can be issued.
+A fire safety certificate states that fire safety measures within a building can perform to the standard defined by the fire safety schedule.
+The fire safety certificate is issued at the completion of building works involving a fire safety measure and is required before an occupation certificate can be issued.

 Licensed contractors that take on residential work valued at $20,000 or more need insurance cover through HBCF.
 They must obtain this cover before starting any work or taking any money under the contract, including the deposit.